Focusing on the Family: Pteroinae – Lionfish

-It also has dots on the inner part of the ventral fins, as can be seen below.
+It also has dots on the inner part of the ventral fins.

 These are displayed as a warning to possible predators.

-Between the second and third spine of the tailfin is an extended filament which can be seen in the image below.
+Between the second and third spine of the tailfin is an extended filament.

 This feature is a very quick way of identifying your find as a Blackfoot Lionfish.

 A deep water species, usually not encountered by divers.

 A blackfoot lionfish giving the camera The Eye

 Sadly, the best chance for marine enthusiasts to see this fish is to hang around the jetty when the bottom trawler boats bring in their bycatch.